-Instructions for using the GUI Desktop can be found in: Section 5.7 "The GUI Desktop and the AES Menu:"
+Instructions for using the GUI Desktop can be found in: The GUI Desktop and the AES Menu: section

 If you are connecting for a user associated with a Business Unit you will have the Ipctrl program on the screen.
 Ipctrl is the interface you will use for managing Subscribers assigned to you.